broxus/locklift/README.md

 this is deprecated since 2.2.0, use `locklift.factory.accounts` instead

-This module provides the generic accountFactory.
-You can provide your own implementation of account if needed, there is only one constraint - custom contract should include this method
+This module provides the generic account factory.
+You can provide your own implementation of the account if needed, there is only one constraint - the custom contract should include this method

 ```typescript
 accountAbiBase = {